Aviationinfo720/Pygame-Tkinter-mp3-player/README.md

 # Pygame-Tkinter-mp3-player
-A MP# player using pygame mixer and tkinter GUI
+A MP3 player using pygame mixer and tkinter GUI